basenube/covid-19-challenge/README.md

 To take and make sure that your FHIR Server is up and running successfully you can test that you can successfully make requests to the exposed FHIR Endpoint.
 A tool like Postman can be very helpful here although it is not explicitly required.
 A simple curl request should work as well.
-I have provided an example request below.
+I have provided an example request below (note the different port... the demo will run on 9088 by default)